VoidedClouds/van-reactive-element/README.md

 - `shadowRootOptions` - Shadow root creation options (default: `{ mode: 'open' }`)
 - `styles` - Component CSS styles (scoped to shadow DOM).
 Use `css` tagged template literal or CSSStyleSheet for adopted stylesheets

-#### Instance Properties

-- `val` - Read-only getter providing access to unwrapped values of reactive properties.
-For state properties, returns the `.val` value; for non-reactive properties, returns the value directly

 #### Instance Methods

 - `createRenderRoot()` - Create the render root (override to return `this` for light DOM)